Yandex Cloud

 db.currentOp({ $or: [{ op: "command", "query.createIndexes": { $exists: true } }, { op: "none", ns: /\.system\.indexes\b/ }] })

-• Long queries, such as those taking more than one second to execute:
+• Long queries, e.g., those running longer than one second:

 db.currentOp({"$ownOps": true, "active": true, "secs_running": {"$gt": 1}})